Help and Documentation for JustGammon | Backgammon Game

 Registration Process and the Registration Manager

-You can buy the Premium Version of this game in Google Play Store just for 4.99 EUR.
+You can buy the Premium Version of this game in Google Play Store for about 7 dollars or euros.

 Backgammon playing pieces are known variously as checkers, draughts, stones, men, counters, pawns, or chips.